contentful/slash-developers/docs/android/tutorials/offline-persistence-with-vault.md

 page: :docsOfflinePersistenceAndroid
 ---

-In this tutorial we will walkthrough the essential steps of settings up Vault with your Android project.
+In this tutorial we will walk through the essential steps of settings up Vault with your Android project.
 For that, we've open-sourced [DroidStory][droidstory], which is a simple app showcasing several best practices for integrating Vault in an Android project.

-## Getting Started
+## Getting started

 Vault is split into two artifacts - `compiler` and `runtime`.
 The compiler is only required at compile time, and should not be bundled with the final APK.
 To achieve that, we first need to setup the [android-apt][] Gradle plugin.
 The plugin not only lets us declare compile time only dependencies, but it also increases visibility for the generated classes inside IntelliJ/Android Studio.